 CSCS or Certified Strength and Conditioning Specialist is a credential conferred to professionals by the National Strength and Conditioning Association (NSCA) who have passed a national board examination after taking additional courses in training and improving athletic performance.
 A physical therapist with this credential designates him or her as a specialist in the field of strength and conditioning to improve athletic performance of healthy individuals.

 For the best clinical outcome, you should see a board certified orthopedic physical therapist with the "OCS" credential.
 This has been documented in research.
 There are only a few board certified orthopedic physical therapists in Southern Oregon.
 You can find an orthopedic clinical specialist nearest you at: www.apta.org.
 Just like in medicine, if you have a heart problem, you would see a cardiologist.
 If you have a foot problem, you would see a podiatrist.
 If you have cancer, you would see an oncologist.
+If you have a neck, back, shoulder, hip, or knee problem (orthopedic condition), you would see an orthopedic physical therapist who will perform an evaluation to determine if you are a candidate for conservative outpatient physical therapy intervention or if you require a referral to an orthopedic surgeon for consultation for possible surgery.

 You should asked to be referred to a board certified hand therapist with the "CHT" credential for the best clinical outcome.
 A board certified hand therapist specializes in upper extremity dysfunctions, especially the hand.
 Most board certified orthopedic hand surgeons will ONLY refer their hand patients to board certified hand therapists to receive the highest quality and outcome of care, NO EXCEPTIONS!
 You can find a board certified hand therapist nearest you at: www.htcc.org.